-- Graduate students will be designated full-time or part-time status by their program coordinator. - Following admission and for the duration of the minimum time-for-completion, changes in registration status from full-time to part-time or vice-versa will only be permitted with the permission of the program coordinator and the Dean of the Faculty of Graduate Studies and Research, and then only when the student's situation changes so as to satisfy the above definitions. - Only during the minimum time-for-completion of the program will full-time students be eligible for funding from the FGSR.
-Part-time students are not eligible for funding from the FGSR. - The normal status for thesis-continuation students is part-time.
+- Graduate students will be designated as FT or PT by their Graduate Program Coordinators. - Following admission, changes in registration status from FT to PT or vice-versa will be allowed ONLY with the permission of the Program Coordinator and the Dean of the FGSR and only when the student's situation changes so as to satisfy the above definitions. - Only during the minimum time-for-completion of the program will FT students be eligible for funding from the FGSR.
+PT students are not eligible for funding from the FGSR. - The normal status for thesis-continuation students is part-time.
 Under exceptional circumstances, and for a limited period of time, a thesis-continuation student may be identified as full-time.
 In order for full-time status to apply, students will normally be geographically available to the university, visit the campus regularly, not be engaged in full-time employment (on or off campus) and be in pursuit of their studies as a full-time occupation.
-Students requesting full-time thesis continuation status are required to complete and sign a disclosure form (see section 13 of this handbook) which must be endorsed by the supervisor, authorized by the program coordinator, and submitted to the Faculty of Graduate Studies and Research.
+Students requesting full-time thesis continuation status are required to complete and sign an application form (see section 13 of this handbook) which must be endorsed by the supervisor, authorized by the program coordinator, and submitted to the Faculty of Graduate Studies and Research.